ray-project/ray/doc/source/train/huggingface-accelerate.rst

             trainer.fit()

 Note that Accelerate also provides a CLI tool, `"accelerate config"`, to generate a configuration and launch your training job with `"accelerate launch"`.
-However, it is not necessary here because Ray's `TorchTrainer` already sets up the Torch distributed environment and launches the training function on all workers.
+However, it's not necessary here because Ray's `TorchTrainer` already sets up the Torch distributed environment and launches the training function on all workers.

-Next, check these end-to-end examples below for more details:
+Next, see these end-to-end examples below for more details:

 .. tabs::